MARData-BU/Tutorials/functional_analysis_gprofiler_tutorial.md

-The user needs to provide a whitespaced-separated gene list (you can directly copy the genes from an Excel file, for example) and set the organism that will be used for the analysis (Human as default), as well as whether the query is ordered or not, which will direct the analysis towards a GSEA or an ORA, respectively.
+The user needs to provide a whitespaced-separated gene list (you can directly copy the genes from an Excel file, for example) and set the organism that will be used for the analysis (Human as default), as well as whether the query is ordered or not, which will direct the analysis towards a GSEA-like or an ORA, respectively.
 In the former case, elements are to be arranged in **decreasing** order of importance (e.g: down-regulated to up-regulated).
 Results of ordered queries in g:Profiler should not be treated as p-values.
 Instead, users should only infer whether genes